Lonzo Ball helps Bulls beat LaMelo Ball's Hornets, 133-119 - WHIZ News

 Charlotte trimmed a 23-point deficit down to four on Hayward’s cutting layup with 7:31 left, but Chicago responded with a 9-0 run.

 Vucevic sparked the decisive stretch with a layup.
-The 6-foot-10 center also went 6 for 6 from 3-point range in his highest scoring game of the season.
-He averaged 11.8 points on 36% shooting in his previous six games.
+The 6-foot-10 center also went 6 for 6 from 3-point range in his highest scoring game of the season — rounding into form after struggling in his return from COVID-19.

+He averaged 12.3 points on 42% shooting in his previous three games.

+“I felt like I was getting my rhythm, and then I got COVID and then I had to sit out,” Vucevic said.
+“But obviously tonight was a good game for me.
+Felt great to make some shots.”

 The Ball brothers were hampered by foul trouble in the second quarter.
 But Lonzo Ball got the better of his brother with 5:06 left, blocking his shot at the rim, which led to a running slam by Javonte Green at the other end.